 I rounded up the most popular tools currently flooding the App Store.
 I looked at price, utility, and whether they actually help you learn.

 I categorize ThinkAssist differently than Notion.
-While Notion is great for building a pretty database, ThinkAssist is designed to clear the backlog.
+While Notion is great for building a pretty database, ThinkAssist is designed to eliminate the gap between seeing a task and actually starting it.

 You can check it out on the App Store here.